almeidx/discord-akairo/docs/commands/restrictions.md

 ### Owner Only

-Remember the `ownerId` option in your client?
+Remember the `ownerID` option in your client?
 Your commands can be owner-only, restricting them to be used by the owner(s).
 Simply add `ownerOnly`.